You are here:

 Osteoarthritis Initiative Biospecimen Access Policy Statement

-NIAMS has assembled a group of individuals who will serve as reviewers of proposals that are submitted to NIAMS for use of the OAI biospecimens.
-This group will be known as the Biospecimen Review and Allocation Committee.
-The Committee will be asked to review submitted proposals and make recommendations to NIAMS with regard to biospecimen allocation.
+NIAMS has assembled a group of individuals who serve as reviewers of proposals that are submitted to NIAMS for use of the OAI biospecimens.
+This rotating group is known as the Biospecimen Review and Allocation Committee (BRAC) Two or three BRAC members will be asked to review submitted proposals and make recommendations to NIAMS with regard to biospecimen allocation and use.
 Review criteria include significance, approach, innovation, investigator qualifications, plans for data sharing, and research environment, as well as the potential for the proposed research to contribute to the understanding of osteoarthritis or treatment of disease.

-Any scientist (U.S. or International) may apply for the OAI biospecimens.
-Proof of funding for proposed analyses must be provided prior to access to the biospecimens.
+Any scientist (U.S. or International) may apply for access to the OAI biospecimens.
+Investigators must provide proof of funding for proposed analyses prior to gaining access to the biospecimens.
 Any data generated from the use of these biospecimens must be made accessible to the public through the OAI Online website.
-To fully understand the details of the study, including the number and phenotype of the participants, as well as the procedures for sample collection, interested scientists should refer to the OAI protocol and operations manuals posted on the OAI Online website (http://www.oai.ucsf.edu/datarelease/default.asp.)
+To fully understand the details of the OAI study, including the numbers and phenotypes of the participants, as well as the procedures for sample collection, interested scientists should refer to the OAI protocol and operations manuals posted on the OAI Online website (http://www.oai.ucsf.edu/datarelease/default.asp).